 (Ideally, my annotated map would have been drawn on top of the 2005 images; however, there does not appear to be an option for creating a Google Map using other than the most recent imagery.)

 The following sections of this article discuss individual areas of the network.
 At the start of each of those sections, a link is given to a centred satellite map; this is same Google Map as given above, but with the view centred on, and zoomed in on, the relevant area.

 An important old track, which could be described as the backbone of this network, begins as a continuation of the present-day farm track that leads past Maryland Farm (NS41907707) and Square Wood (NS42037763).
 It is shown in blue on the map.

 Maryland Farm has a long history; its name, and that of the adjacent Priestyard, are thought to indicate an association with Dumbarton's ancient Collegiate Church of St Mary, of which only fragments now remain.
 For more on the association implied by these names, see the link just given for Priestyard.

 Near where the track passes Square Wood, there used to be another farm: Roy's Military Survey of Scotland (an important map made in the 1740s-50s) shows a farmstead here called Breadfield, standing on the NW side of the track.
-Breadfield is not recorded on any later maps, but it was probably close to what is now the north-eastern corner of Square Wood.
+It is also depicted, as Broadfield, on "A Plan of the Lands of Highdykes, High Murroch & Auchinreoch Being Part of the Estate of Levenside 1801"; Broadfield was probably close to what is now the north-eastern corner of Square Wood.
 The farm buildings perhaps stood at or near NS42057775; see remains of a structure.